dhruv575/STAT-4830-project-base/report.md

 ### Evidence of Working Implementation
 - **Basic Test**: A small 7-asset dataset was loaded into our PyTorch pipeline. \
   Companies: Tesla, Google, Microsoft, Amazon, Apple, Meta, NVIDIA
+- **Hyperparameters**: We experimented with random values and chose the set that resulted in the best model specifications.
 - **Online Gradient Descent** \
-Our initial run only considered the stock market in 2023 and produced weights that resulted in a portfolio that was only outperformed by a portfolio that only contained META and only continaed NVDA.
-Our fitness score was only slightly better than putting equal weights on all seven stocks.
+Our testing only considers the stock market in 2022-2024 and produced weights that resulted in a portfolio that was only outperformed by a portfolio that only contained META and only continaed NVDA.
+With our updated fitness function using a working OGD algorithm, the score now outperforms all single investment stocks except for NVDA.

-### Performance Metrics (Preliminary)
+### Performance Metrics
-- **Initial Sharpe**: 1.05 on a small sample dataset.
-- **Drawdown**: ~25% peak-to-trough in the test sample.
-- The result suggests some improvement over naive equal-weight (Sharpe ~ 0.95).
+- **Returns**: Cumulative returns performed by the OGD model is consistently returning around 1.5x, which is above all the singular stock investments except NVDA.
+- See the notebook for visuals.

 ### Test Case Results
 - Verified the objective function calculates returns and volatility correctly.
 - Observed that adding a drawdown penalty can shift weights toward lower-volatility assets.

 ### Current Limitations
-- Minimal data usage (only 6 months of daily returns).
+- Minimal data usage (only 24 months of daily returns).
-- No transaction cost modeling, which may impact real-world applicability.
+- An unclear transaction cost function is included in the model, which may not reflect real-world applicability.

 ### Resource Usage Measurements
 - CPU-bound for small datasets; no GPU acceleration used yet.
-- Optimization completes in ~1 second for 5 assets but could scale up with more assets.
+- Optimization completes in ~1 second for 7 assets but could scale up with more assets.

 ### Unexpected Challenges
 - Handling negative weights for short selling in PyTorch required a custom clip function.